shankarapailoor/moonshine/README.md

 # Getting Started

+The following setup instructions have been tested on Ubuntu 16.04.
+Let us know if there are issues on other versions or distributions.
 ## Requirements

 ### Syzkaller and Linux
-MoonShine has been tested with Syzkaller commit f48c20b8f9b2a6c26629f11cc15e1c9c316572c8 (May 19, 2018).
+MoonShine has been tested with Syzkaller commit ```f48c20b8f9b2a6c26629f11cc15e1c9c316572c8```.
 Instructions to setup Syzkaller as well as to build Linux disk images for fuzzing can be found [here](https://github.com/google/syzkaller/blob/master/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md).

 ### Golang